-At the first prenatal visit, all women are screened for blood type, Rh type, and anti-Rh0(D) and other antibodies that are formed in response to antigens and that can cause erythroblastosis fetalis (reflex antibody screening).
-If women have Rh-negative blood and test positive for anti-Rh0(D) or they test positive for another antibody that can cause erythroblastosis fetalis, the father’s blood type and zygosity (if paternity is certain) are determined.
+At the first prenatal visit, all women are screened for blood type, Rh type, and anti-Rho(D) and other antibodies that are formed in response to antigens and that can cause erythroblastosis fetalis (reflex antibody screening).
+If women have Rh-negative blood and test positive for anti-Rho(D) or they test positive for another antibody that can cause erythroblastosis fetalis, the father’s blood type and zygosity (if paternity is certain) are determined.
 If he has Rh-negative blood and is negative for the antigen corresponding to the antibody identified in the mother, no further testing is necessary.
 If he has Rh-positive blood or has the antigen, maternal anti-Rh antibody titers are measured.
-If titers are positive but less than a laboratory-specific critical value (usually 1:8 to 1:32), they are measured every 2 to 4 wk after 20 wk.
-If the critical value is exceeded, fetal middle cerebral artery (MCA) blood flow is measured at intervals of 1 to 2 wk depending on the initial blood flow result and patient history; the purpose is to detect high-output heart failure, indicating high risk of anemia.
+If titers are positive but less than a laboratory-specific critical value (usually 1:8 to 1:32), they are measured every 2 to 4 weeks after 20 weeks.
+If the critical value is exceeded, fetal middle cerebral artery (MCA) blood flow is measured at intervals of 1 to 2 weeks depending on the initial blood flow result and patient history; the purpose is to detect high-output heart failure, indicating high risk of anemia.
 Elevated blood flow for gestational age should prompt consideration of percutaneous umbilical blood sampling and intrauterine blood transfusion.

-If paternity is reasonably certain and the father is likely to be heterozygous for Rh0(D), the fetus’s Rh type is determined.
+If paternity is reasonably certain and the father is likely to be heterozygous for Rho(D), the fetus’s Rh type is determined.
 If fetal blood is Rh positive or status is unknown and if MCA blood flow is elevated, fetal anemia is likely.

-When Rh0(D) status is uncertain, noninvasive cell-free fetal DNA screening of maternal blood for the RHD gene can be done.
+When Rho(D) status is uncertain, noninvasive cell-free fetal DNA screening of maternal blood for the RHD gene can be done.
 This test is available in North America.
 Noninvasive testing of other genes (eg, RHCE, KEL) is available in Europe.